The Verona Arena is one of the best preserved amphitheaters in the world, thanks to the systematic restorations carried out since the 16th century.

 Between September 1728 and July 1729, important works were carried out to clear the layer of soil that covered the arena floor, while from 1731 to 1735 other parts of the amphitheater were restored and consolidated.

 Luigi Trezza was commissioned to make a plan, with the aim of placing the missing steps, restoring the podium, the most compromised vaults and the stairs leading to the first and second order of vomitoriums (passages situated behind a tier of seats).

-Beginning with 1913, the Arena was used for opera perfomances.
-Today, the event is called Arena di Verona Festival, and it takes place every year in the summer months.
+Beginning with 1913, the Verona Arena was used for opera perfomances.
+Today, the event is called Arena di Verona Festival, and it takes place every year during the summer months.

 The outer dimensions of the amphitheater are 152.43 meters in lenght and 123.23 meters in width.
 These dimensions make the Arena the eighth Roman amphitheater in the world by size, and the fourth among those located in Italy, after the Colosseum, the Campania amphitheater and the one from Milan.

 The appearance of the structure today is quite different from the original, in particular due to the lack of the outer ring, almost 31 meters in height, which would have been the true monumental facade.

-The interior of the amphitheater consists of two main parts: in the center, the arena, where the shows were held, and the cavea, with tiers for the public.
+The interior of the Verona Arena consists of two main parts: in the center, the arena, where the shows were held, and the cavea, with tiers for the public.

 In ancient times, the arena was separated from the tiers by a podium, above which there were nets to guarantee the safety of the spectators.

-HOW TO GET THERE
+HOW TO GET TO THE VERONA ARENA

-The closest bus stop is near the Arena, on the bus Lines 11, 12, 13, 51, 52, 78, 90, 92, 94, 96, 97, 98, 102, 161, 162, 163, 164 and 165.
+The closest bus stop is near the Arena di Verona, on the bus Lines 11, 12, 13, 51, 52, 78, 90, 92, 94, 96, 97, 98, 102, 161, 162, 163, 164 and 165.